integrallis/integrallis-refinerycms-courses/readme.md

 * _CourseEvent_: A course scheduled to be given at a certain date and time at a given Venue.
 A course has a given maximum and minimum. capacity, a type (codecamp style, private corporate training, public open enrollment and others), a state (draft, ready, published, postponed, cancelled).
 Course events are taggable, commentable and rateable.
 * _Venue_: A location/locale/classroom where a course can be taught.
 It has a maximum and minimum capacity and a list of amenities (wifi, food, coffee, restrooms).
 * _Attendee_: A person attending a CourseEvent.
+* _CourseEventAttendee_: An Attendee enrollment in a CourseEvent

 ## Integrations